rpicard/explore-flask/11-handling_forms.md

             raise ValidationError(self.message)
 ```

-This validator assumes that you're using SQLAlchemy.
+This validator assumes that you're using SQLAlchemy to define your models.
 WTForms expects validators to return some sort of callable (e.g. a callable class).

-We can specify which arguments should be passed to the validator.
-In this case we want the model and field that we should be validating against.
-If an instance of that model exists where that field matches the value in the form, we will raise a ValidationError because it isn't unique.
-We also want to make it possible to add an optional message that will be included in the ValidationError.
-We can default to a generic one that will apply to all cases.
-We actually perform the validation in the __call__ function.
-This function is called with the "form" and "field" positional arguments.
+In *__init__.py* we can specify which arguments should be passed to the validator.
+In this case we want the relevant model (e.g. the `User` model in our case) and the field to check.
+When the validator is called, it will raise a `ValidationError` if any instance of the defined model matches the value submitted in the form.
+We've also made it possible to add a message with a generic default that will be included in the `ValidationError`.

 Now we can modify our sign-up form to use the Unique validator.

-myapp/forms.py
+_myapp/forms.py_
 ```
 from flask.ext.wtforms import Form from wtforms import TextField, PasswordField, Required, Email